Adam Edelman: Skeleton

-Bobsled
+Bobsleigh

 Post-skeleton, Edelman unsuccessfully attempted to qualify an Israeli bobsled team for the 2022 Beijing Olympics.

-In 2023, five of Edelman's teammates were drafted to serve in the Israel Defense Forces in the Gaza War (2023-present).
-Edelman strung together a season by bringing in new athletes in each race for the IBSF North American Circuit, ultimately winning Israel's first ever sanctioned Bobsleigh podium.
+In 2023, five of Edelman's teammates were drafted to serve in the Israel Defense Forces in the Gaza War.
+Edelman strung together a season by bringing in new athletes in each race for the IBSF North American Circuit, ultimately winning Israel's first ever sanctioned bobsleigh podium.